 Pragmatic: Self-compassion therapy is informed by zen, mindfulness and neuroscience.
 These ways of knowing emphasize practical, direct experience.
 You will learn to experiment and see what works for you.
 Your lived experience is the most important gauge of effectiveness.
 If therapy doesn’t impact your everyday life, it isn’t useful.

 In self-compassion therapy, you will have a space to listen more honestly and closely to yourself.
 You will learn to take your feelings and needs seriously, recognizing that your sense of confidence and self-trust comes from staying connected to what’s true for you, regardless of what other people want.
 You will discover that you can stay connected with others, even when you disagree with them.
-This is a gradual process that results in you making more authentic, meaningful choices in your relationships at home and at work.
+This is a gradual process that results in you making more authentic, meaningful choices in your relationships at home, at work, in your relationship with yourself.